Career & Technical Education (CTE)

 STEP 2: Apply for a working permit (don’t forget to bring your 2 documents listed above)

 • In-person – Walk-ins only; no appointment necessary.
-You only need to bring yourself, your printed, completed application, and your proof of age document.
-It is optional for your parent or guardian to come with you.
+Please bring a completed and signed application and the minor’s proof of age document.
 If you don’t have a printer, we have blank applications on site.
-Your parent or guardian will need to come with you so they can sign it.
+In that case, a parent or guardian must come along so they can sign it.

 4901 Chestnut St, Philadelphia, PA 19139